fcarvalhopacheco/whots18-data-report/docs/source/2_section.md

 from the buoys with varying drift during each cast, and consisted of 5 up-down cycles between near the surface and 203 to 210 m.
-The first set of T, C and O2 sensors displayed bad data during various casts, apparently due to problems with the cable termination, but the second sensors set displayed good data as shown in the plots.
+The first set of T, C and O2 sensors displayed bad data during various casts, apparently due to problems with the cable termination, but the second sensors set displayed good data.

 Between 3 and 4 water samples were taken from all casts, except from Station 52 casts 2, 3 and 4, in which the pylon failed to communicate with the CTD.
-These samples were to be analyzed for salinity at UH and used to calibrate the CTD conductivity sensors.
+These samples were analyzed for salinity at UH and used to calibrate the CTD conductivity sensors.

 ```{table} CTD stations occupied during the WHOTS-18 cruise (Datetime is in mm/dd/yyyy hh:mm)